woocommerce/woocommerce/readme.txt

 * Fix - strpos warning in shipping class
 * Fix - $query instead of $q in query class
 * Fix - Visibility setting for products in widgets
+* Fix - Allow translating of # in order numbers
+* Fix - Make United States label in JS translatable, as it might change

 = 1.5.7.1 - 14/06/2012 =
 * Fix - Saving Mijireh settings bug